Bandwidth/python-bandwidth-examples/README.md

 1. Speak sentence "hello flipper" - on answer of the incoming call
 2. Play audio dolphin.mp3
 3. Dtmf gather ("Press 1 to connect with your fish, press 2 to disconnect")
-4. On gather("1"), connect to a number (make this easy to change).
+4. On pressing ("1"), connect to a number (make this easy to change).
 Let the incoming call know you're connecting to the fish")
 5. On answer (outgoing leg), whisper ('you have a dolphin on the line').
 6. Create a new call from bandwidth number to $BRIDGE_CALLEE and bridge it with yours.